ainghazal/tunnel-telemetry/README.md

 * `time`: **MUST** be the initial timestamp for the observation contained in the report.
 The collector will not process reports sent from too far in the future or the past.
 * `endpoint`: **MUST** be the endpoint that the client attempted to connect to, in the format `protocol://ip_address:port`.

-A few optional fields are also understood:

-* `config`: an arbitrary `map[str]str` containing relevant configurations used in the connection.
-Sensitive information should not be sent here.
-* `duration_ms(int)`: a duration, in  milliseconds.
-This is the delta between the initial time, `time`, and the success or failure indicated by the report.
-* `failure`: in the form `{"op": "operation.detail", "msg": "error message", "posix_error": "standard posix error"}`, or `null`.
-A missing `failure` field is understood as a successful connection.
-* `uuid`: the client can add an `uuid`.
-If empty, one will be generated.

 ```bash
 curl -X POST \
     -H 'Content-Type: application/json' \